awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-automated-labeling.md

 ## Create an Automated Data Labeling Job \(API\)<a name="sms-create-automated-labeling-api"></a>

 To create an automated data labeling job using the SageMaker API, use the [ `LabelingJobAlgorithmsConfig`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_LabelingJobAlgorithmsConfig.html) parameter of the [ `CreateLabelingJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html) operation\.
-To learn how to start a lableing job using the `CreateLabelingJob` operation, see [Create a Labeling Job \(API\)](sms-create-labeling-job-api.md)\.
+To learn how to start a labeling job using the `CreateLabelingJob` operation, see [Create a Labeling Job \(API\)](sms-create-labeling-job-api.md)\.

 Specify the Amazon Resource Name \(ARN\) of the algorithm that you are using for automated data labeling in the [LabelingJobAlgorithmSpecificationArn](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_LabelingJobAlgorithmsConfig.html#SageMaker-Type-LabelingJobAlgorithmsConfig-LabelingJobAlgorithmSpecificationArn) parameter\.
 Choose from one of the four Ground Truth built\-in algorithms that are supported with automated labeling:
 + [Image Classification \(Single Label\)](sms-image-classification.md)